ADC Airlines Flight 053: Investigation

-The Nigerian Aircraft Investigation Bureau (AIB) started an investigation for the cause of the crash with representatives from the U.S National Transportation Safety Board (NTSB), representing the country where the aircraft was manufactured.
+The Nigerian Aircraft Investigation Bureau (AIB) started an investigation for the cause of the crash with representatives from the U.S National Transportation Safety Board (NTSB) representing the country where the aircraft was manufactured.

 Flight recorder analysis

 The flight recorders were recovered in good condition and were sent to the NTSB for further analysis.
 The FDR recorded a total of 18 parameters, of which 14 were able to be converted into "usable engineering units".
 According to the FDR data, rotation was initiated at 143 kn.
 The aircraft then reached a peak speed of 162 kn before it started to decay.
 The aircraft had been struck by a horizontal and vertical wind shear.
-A nose-down input was initially applied by the flight crews, recovering the airspeed.
-However, four seconds later the flight crews applied a nose-up input.
+A nose-down input was initially applied by the flight crew, recovering the airspeed.
+However, four seconds later the flight crew applied a nose-up input.
 The aircraft reached a very high angle of attack and the altitude of the aircraft became erratic.

-According to the CVR, just before takeoff the flight crews had acknowledged the presence of windshear in the area, as Captain Atanda had warned his First Officer to "be ready for windshear".
+According to the CVR, just before takeoff the flight crew had acknowledged the presence of windshear in the area, as Captain Atanda had warned his First Officer to "be ready for windshear".
 The landing gear was retracted and the V2 callout was given by the first officer.
 Two seconds after the V2 callout, a wind shear warning was triggered, as the aircraft experienced a rapid change in wind direction.
 The crew then pitched the nose up to between 30° and 35°, thereby greatly exceeding the critical angle of attack, activating the stick-shaker.
 As a result of the high pitch attitude, the airflow to the engines was disrupted, causing both engines to experience compressor stall.
 Flight control inputs by the crew resulted in an aerodynamic stall, altitude loss, and subsequent ground impact.